european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 recommended for use in models that can take into account the truncation of the data.

-We further provide a set of [recommended_cutoffs.csv](recommended%20cutoffs) for use with these data.
+We further provide a set of [recommended cutoffs](recommended-cutoffs.csv) for use with these data.
 These are estimates of the truncation in the number of weeks that should be cut off the data set if the aim is to have a data set that is not further revised by more than 5%.

 The corresponding dataset in [OWID/truncated_OWID-Incident Hospitalizations.csv](OWID/truth_OWID-Incident%20Hospitalizations.csv)
 has these recent weeks removed and is recommended for use in models that cannot take into account the truncation of the data.

+The latest hospitalisation data is plotted below, with the dashed line indicating data expecting to be substanially revised.

 ### Cases and deaths

-We evaluate forecasts of cases and deaths against [Johns Hopkins University data](https://github.com/CSSEGISandData/COVID-19), and we recommend using this dataset as the basis for forecasts.
+We further evaluate forecasts of cases and deaths against [Johns Hopkins University data](https://github.com/CSSEGISandData/COVID-19), and we recommend using this dataset as the basis for forecasts.